 - There was a major soccer (or football) tournament happening.
 Since Google processes searches for relevancy, it made a guess that’s what I was looking for.

-- The search wasn’t quite specific enough.
+- It wasn't a specific enough search query.
 If I wanted NFL scores, I could have adjusted my search to be more narrowly targeted.

 The takeaway here is you need to know exactly what your audience is looking for.
 There are no room for assumptions here.
 If your selected keyword is off-target, your content will be, too.